chelseacastelli/pets_site/README.md

-##Pet House Sitting Site
+## Pet House Sitting Site

-###Create a pet sitting service app.
+### Create a pet sitting service app.
 Your customers will be able to enter information for their pets (e.g. name, breed, and special instructions).
 Then, they will be able to book pet sitting appointments and will be assigned a pet sitter.

-###This priject reinforces the following concepts:
+### This project reinforces the following concepts:
 - Views, URLs, Templates, & Models
 - Authentication & Authorization
 - Forms